Evaastro/HR_diagram/README.md

   AND 1000 / parallax <= 200
 ORDER BY random_index
 ```
+Do not forget to download the data in the format csv when generating the data.

 After running the code HR_function.py and the function HR_plot(), you will have Example HR Diagram.

 <img src="/HR_empty.png" alt="Example HR Diagram" width="250"/>